3rd Empowering Women in Organic Chemistry Europe Conference

 Please scroll down to view our sponsor and information about:

-- Academic and Young Chemists Oral presentation and Poster Competition – APPLICATION FOR ORAL PRESENTATION NOW CLOSED.
-YOU CAN STILL APPLY TO PRESENT A POSTER.
+- Academic and Young Chemists Oral presentation and Poster Competition – NOW CLOSED

 - Inspirational Career Development Talks